European Union legislation provides a clear definition of an electronic invoice:

 Most e-invoicing projects today start on the buyer side.
 What follows takes this perspective.
 A supplier-centric approach is also covered below

-The connection layer, which bring buyer and supplier together
+- The connection layer, which brings buyer and supplier together

 The successful implementation of e-invoicing is not just a technology project.
 Success stems from the management of people, other stakeholders, business processes and automated IT systems.